KhalidKhader/testing-medical-apis-instaclinic/README.md

    - The gap is most pronounced in English transcriptions where cardiology terms are 7-10% less accurately captured.

 4. **Speaker Identification**:
-   - French transcription shows perfect speaker identification (100%) across all test conditions.
+   - French transcription with Nova-2 has limited raw speaker identification capabilities (~10% accuracy) but achieves much higher effective accuracy through our content-based post-processing.
-   - English speaker identification varies (78-89%) depending on noise conditions.
+   - English speaker identification with Nova-3-medical varies (78-89%) depending on noise conditions.
    - Semi-noise conditions yield the best speaker identification for English content (88.4% average).
+   - Azure Speech Services provides more consistent speaker identification for French (77-82%) without post-processing.

 ### Visualized Results